by Dr. Eleanor Adamson, Fisheries Programme Officer at the Fishmongers’ Company

 Every time I cross a bridge or walk past a pond I stop to stare into the depths to see what’s there, I love the thrill of discovery that comes from spotting the glimmer of a fish!

 I must have been small when the habit was formed.
 Small enough to overbalance into ponds and be fished out feet first, to charge without hesitation up to slumbering fishermen and demand to see the contents of their buckets.
 Small enough to take time, first to notice, and then to be amazed by the diversity of life hidden just beneath the water’s surface.

-There are many reasons why protecting and preserving our freshwater species is so critically important, for science, for biodiversity, for securing productive freshwater fisheries that support human populations and livelihoods, for maintaining healthy environments and looking after the essential resources critical for our life and wellbeing, but ultimately, for me, freshwater fish conservation it about that “thrill of discovery” feeling, about staring down into the water and knowing that just beneath the surface there will still be amazing life forms to spot.
+There are many reasons why protecting and preserving our freshwater species is so critically important, for science, for biodiversity, for securing productive freshwater fisheries that support human populations and livelihoods, for maintaining healthy environments and looking after the essential resources critical for our life and wellbeing.
+But ultimately, for me, freshwater fish conservation is about that “thrill of discovery” feeling, about staring down into the water and knowing that just beneath the surface there will still be amazing lifeforms to spot.

 In the years since I first fell into that pond, the world has lost well over half of all the animals living in freshwaters.
 Freshwaters, home to thousands of species of fish, are among the fastest disappearing habitats, the most degraded and damaged and polluted and used.
 In some places, fish are going extinct before they’ve even been recorded by science.
 Freshwater fish all over the world are on the brink of extinction, right now, and I’m not willing to sit by and let that happen.
 SHOAL gives me a way to change the future, and together with others who value our freshwater life, to reverse the trend and save the most threatened freshwater fish.